sikt-no/sds-komponentbibliotek/README.md

 ### Stylesheets & custom markup

 If you are not able to use the React components, for example if you are using Vue or PHP.
-You can still benefit by using the stylesheets and building your own markup and components
+You can still benefit by using the stylesheets and building your own markup and components.

 Import stylesheet: